2018 Scottsdale shootings

 In May and June 2018, a spree killer sought out and fatally shot six people in Scottsdale, Arizona, United States.
 The shooting spree began on May 30 and ended June 4, when the shooter killed himself as police closed in.
 The shooter was identified as 56-year-old Dwight Lamon Jones.

 Shootings

 The victims of the initial shootings were a noted forensic psychiatrist, two paralegals, and a counselor; all were shot within 24 hours of each other and within a 10 mi radius in Scottsdale and Phoenix.
 The other two victims were discovered June 4.

-Fifty-nine year old Steven Pitt, a well-known forensic psychiatrist, was shot and killed outside his office at 5:20 pm on Thursday, May 31.
+Steven Pitt, aged 59, a well-known forensic psychiatrist, was shot and killed outside his office at 5:20 pm on Thursday, May 31.
 Pitt had examined Jones in connection with a "bitter" divorce.
-In 2006 Pitt helped the police identify the Baseline killer who had raped and murdered a series of women in Phoenix, Arizona.
+In 2006, Pitt helped the police identify the Baseline killer who had raped and murdered a series of women in Phoenix.